The Program

 World Cup points and awards

 Besides winning awards for the top three finishes, participants accumulate World Cup points for the top 15 finishes.
 Points are accumulated over the season, and at the end of the year awards are given to the top three finishers in each class.
-The best 8 finishes (out of 11 races) are used.
+In a normal season the best 8 finishes (out of 11 races) are used.
 Therefore it is not necessary to make every single race to be competitive in the chase for World Cup glory.

 Team awards